Can Users Poison Data That Big Tech Gathers?

 “For instance, someone who dislikes pop music might use an online music platform to play a playlist of pop music when they step away from their device with the intention of ‘tricking’ a recommender system into using their data to recommend pop music to similar pop-hating users.”

 Other examples of data poisoning include campaigns that promote products using fake reviews.

 An alternative to withholding, poisoning, or deleting data, conscious data contribution (CDC) means that users are giving their data to another organization, thereby increasing market competition for Big Tech.
 If other companies have this data, it becomes second-rate to Big Tech.

 An example of CDC was when millions of WhatsApp users deleted their accounts in January 2021 and switched to its competitors, Signal and Telegram.
 This was after Facebook, now Meta Platforms, announced it would begin “sharing WhatsApp data within the company.”
 Facebook delayed its policy changes as a result, thus proving that CDC is an effective measure.

-While all three options are viable ways for users to poison data Big Tech uses, we’ll focus on data poisoning in this article.
+While all four options are viable ways for users to poison data Big Tech uses, we’ll focus on data poisoning in this article.

 What Steps Can Users Take?